manelpz/ADO.net/README.md

 Why You Still Need to Know ADO.NET

-Connecting and Submitting Queries to a Database	Module Watched
+Connecting and Submitting Queries to a Database

 Retrieve Data Quickly Using the SqlDataReader	Module Watched